nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

 tags: #systems #architecture #research

-# Interprocess communication in Microservices
+# Inter Process Communication in Microservices

 <!-- isn't this heading look like a bigger scope than our research ??? this large base will be overkill -->